 - 1. If one does not exist, create a group to which you will add all users who will work with identity providers.
-Otherwise, go to step 2. - Go to System > Security > Groups. - b.
-Click the Create Group icon. - c.
+Otherwise, go to step 2. - a.
+Go to System > Administration > Security. - b.
+Click the Create Group icon.

+c.
 Enter a group name and description that reflects how users will work with identity providers.
-For example, use IdP Managers as the group name for users who will manage identity providers, and assign the ManageldentityProviders role. - d.
-In Group Membership, click the Add Users icon or the Add Child Groups icon to include the users or groups of users who will manage identity providers. - e.
+For example, use IdP Managers as the group name for users who will manage identity providers, and assign the ManageldentityProviders role.

+d.
+In Group Membership > Child Groups and Users, click the Add Child Groups icon or the Add Users icon to include the users or groups of users who will manage identity providers.

+- e.
 Click the Save icon. - 2.
-Click System Security Roles, and then click the ellipsis next to ManageIdentityProviders. - 3.
-Select the group containing the users who will manage identity providers. - 4.
-Click the OK button, then click the Save icon.
+Click System Security Roles, and then click the ellipsis next to ManageIdentityProviders.

+3. Select the group containing the users who will manage identity providers.

+4. Click the OK button, then click the Save icon.